 Becoming a player in digital engineering in Africa is our ambition.
 Thus, Innovation Conseil accompany its customers in their digital transformation by ensuring the performance of their industrial information system.
-"Today, a global race has begun to accelerate the transition of the industrial sector to the model of the connected factory called Industry 4.0 and Africa must not miss the boat!".So, Innovation Conseil accompanies African industrial players in their digitalization, because they have to deal with:
+"Today, a global race has begun to accelerate the transition of the industrial sector to the model of the connected factory called Industry 4.0 or Industry of the future and Africa must not miss the boat!
+So, Innovation Conseil accompanies African industrial players in their digitalization, because they have to deal with:

 An increasingly competitive global market